-EU set to approve Poland's recovery fund despite criticism
+EU approved Poland's recovery fund despite criticism

 By Eszter Zalan